Millie Gibson: 2017–2022: Early roles and Coronation Street

-Doctor Who (2023–2025)
+2023–present: Doctor Who and The Forsytes

 In November 2022, it was announced during the BBC's annual Children in Need telethon that Gibson would join the cast of Doctor Who in 2023 as Ruby Sunday, the companion of the Fifteenth Doctor, portrayed by Ncuti Gatwa.
-She made her debut in the 2023 Christmas special, "The Church on Ruby Road", and continued in the role for select appearances in the fifteenth series in 2025, alongside Gatwa with Varada Sethu joining the cast as an additional companion.
+She made her debut in the 2023 Christmas special, "The Church on Ruby Road", and continued in the role for thirteen episodes, including select appearances in the fifteenth series in 2025, alongside Gatwa, with Varada Sethu joining the cast as new companion, Belinda.